Maximiano Errázuriz Valdivieso: Public office

-Maximiano Errazuriz participated actively in Chile's public life.
+Maximiano Errázuriz participated actively in Chile's public life.
 As a young man of 25, he served for the first time in the Chamber of Deputies.
 He was elected representative for three periods and subsequently Senator of the Republic for nine years.
 He also participated actively as a representative of the Chilean government on diplomatic tasks in the United States and in the United Kingdom.
 On one occasion, he showed his undying commitment to his country by backing Chilean government dealings with his own personal finances.

 Winemaking activities

 In 1870, again following the example of his father-in-law, he planted a vineyard on land he bought in Panquehue, a small town located North of Santiago in the Aconcagua Valley.
-Maximiano Errazuriz planted a total of 300 hectares in Panquehue.
+Maximiano Errázuriz planted a total of 300 hectares in Panquehue.
 Later, his son Rafael increased the plantings to 700 hectares, with the Errazuriz vineyards becoming - based on the information of the time - the world's largest vineyard in the hands of a single owner.